-Your pension benefit would be approximately $288,000 for 2021, exceeding the $230,000 IRS limit by $58,000.
-The funding for the projected $58,000 pension benefit will be contributed into the non-qualified pension plan to ensure that you receive your full benefit
+Your pension benefit would be approximately $288,000 for 2022, exceeding the $245,000 IRS limit by $43,000.
+The funding for the projected $43,000 pension benefit will be contributed to the non-qualified pension plan to ensure that you receive your full benefit

-To retain the top talent, large companies often want to continue bolstering an employee's pension after they reach the IRS' threshold.
+To retain top talent, large companies often want to continue bolstering an employee's pension after they reach the IRS threshold.
 Establishing a non-qualified pension plan and depositing the excess contributions there offers an employee substantial savings to draw upon in retirement.

 The common ones we see are: